GEOG 320 : Resources and Environmental Management

 - Identify, critique and evaluate Treaty of Waitangi obligations as they apply to resource management.
 (Capability 2, 3, 4, 5 and 6)

 - Analyse the adequacy and impacts of new forms of ‘scientific’ management of the environment.
 (Capability 1, 2, 5 and 6)

 - Recognise and interpret the ethical complexities in competing social and cultural understandings of the environment.
 (Capability 2, 3, 4, 5 and 6)

-- Discuss resource and environmental policy in terms of environmental goals, and social and environmental outcomes.
+- Develop resource and environmental policies to achieve environmental goals, and minimise social impacts.
 (Capability 1, 2, 3, 4 and 6)

-- Engage others to negotiate with and involve community groups and individuals in the process of environmental planning.
+- Engage and collaborate with community groups in the process of environmental planning.
 (Capability 2, 3, 4, 5 and 6)

-- Explore through disciplinary synthesis the complex interface between social and environmental systems and bring together information from social, natural and legal sciences in authorship.
-(Capability 1, 2, 4, 5 and 6)
+- Critically explore the complex interface between social and environmental systems and bring together information from social, natural and legal sciences in authorship.
+(Capability 1, 2, 3, 4, 5 and 6)

 |Final Exam||50%||Individual Examination|

 |Assessment Type||Learning Outcome Addressed|